|Botox® Treatment for TMJ & Migraines

 Using Botox for The Treatment TMJ & Bruxism

-Botox has important clinical uses as an adjunct in facial pain and bruxism cases for patients with chronic TMJ and facial pain including migraines and headaches.
+Botox has important clinical uses as an adjunct in facial pain and bruxism cases for patients with chronic TMJ disorder and facial pain including migraines and headaches.

 Botox can be used as a part of your treatment plan if you suffer from chronic headaches, TMJ or bruxism.